4 Introduction to Programming and Program Development

 With the time remaining can you represent this program as a flow chart?

-Feel free to work individually or in small groups
+Feel free to work individually or in small groups.

-See Fig. 51 in the notes online.
+See Figure 4.22 in the notes online.

-Implementing a delay sub-program
+Implementing a delay sub-program.

 In this chapter we have: